meilisearch/documentation/learn/getting_started/algolia_migration.md

 let records = [];
 await algoliaIndex.browseObjects({
     batch: (hits) => {
-      records=records.concat(hits)
+      records = records.concat(hits);
     }
   });
 ```

-The `batch` callback method is invoked on each batch of hits and the content is concatenated in the `records` array. `records` will be used again later in the upload process.
+The `batch` callback method is invoked on each batch of hits and the content is concatenated in the `records` array.
+We will use `records` again later in the upload process.

 ## Import your data into Meilisearch